Grichuk homers, Blue Jays beat sloppy White Sox 6-2

+CHICAGO (AP) — The Chicago White Sox were rolling along with Lance Lynn delivering another dominant start.
+Once he left the game, things turned around in a big way.

+The bullpen stumbled.
+So did the defense, and the Blue Jays came away with the win.

-CHICAGO (AP) — Randal Grichuk hit a long home run and the Toronto Blue Jays took advantage of a season-high four errors by Chicago as well as a bases-loaded walk to beat the AL Central-leading White Sox 6-2 on Wednesday night.
+Randal Grichuk hit a long home run and Toronto took advantage of a season-high four errors by Chicago as well as a bases-loaded walk to beat the AL Central leaders 6-2 on Wednesday night.

-Grichuk hit a 451-foot drive leading off the second inning.
-Toronto rookie Alek Manoah threw five solid innings in his third major league start and the Blue Jays won despite another strong start by Chicago’s Lance Lynn.
+Grichuk hit a 451-foot drive leading off the second.
+Toronto rookie Alek Manoah threw five solid innings in his third major league start and the Blue Jays won despite another strong outing by Lynn.

+“We made those breaks, because of the way we ran,” Blue Jays manager Charlie Montoyo said.
+“When you do that, infielders rush a little bit.
+And that’s what happened.
+Credit to our guys.”

 The White Sox were sailing along with a 2-1 lead after Lynn struck out nine over seven innings.
-But a shaky bullpen and poor defense spoiled things for Chicago.
+But a shaky bullpen and poor defense did them in.

 Toronto scored three runs in the eighth and tacked on two more in the ninth.

-Aaron Bummer (0-4) walked Vladimir Guerrero Jr. with the bases loaded in the eighth to force in the tying run.
+Aaron Bummer (0-4) retired the first batter in the eighth before pinch-hitter Riley Adams reached on a wild pitch as he struck out.
+An infield single by Marcus Semien and a hit to right by Bo Bichette loaded the bases for Vladimir Guerrero Jr. He walked to force in the tying run.
 Two more scored when shortstop Tim Anderson overthrew first trying to complete a double play on Teoscar Hernández’s grounder against Codi Heuer, giving the Blue Jays a 4-2 lead.

-Toronto tacked on two more in the ninth, aided by more shaky defense.
+Toronto added a pair in the ninth, aided by more shaky defense.

 Tyler Chatwood (1-2) got the win.